Monday, December 28, 2015

 #11.
 Frozen in Carbonite (The Empire Strikes Back)

 In the Star Wars movies, there are heartbreaking moments in each chapter.
 For this case on THE EMPIRE STRIKES BACK, I've included the one where our favourite hero, Han Solo, is about to face his doom in the Carbonite freezing chamber.
 Many people will cry a lot for this character to accept his fate, and if that isn't giving you tears enough, how about this small scene when Leia says to Han, "I love you," and then Han says to her back, "I know."
 See Lucas, that is how a beautiful line of dialogue gets written or improvised.
 Not to mention Harrison Ford, the actor you hired to portray Han, is responsible for this take of dialogue!
 I won't forget how Han Solo is essential to the movie because of this scene.
-Fortunately, this character was brought back three years later in Return of the Jedi.
+Fortunately, the character did return three years later in Return of the Jedi.

 Tuesday, December 15, 2015